islamicity24/AmazonCity/Mod 9/Challenge/Scalable and Highly Available Environment.md

   9. Choose the "Routes" tab, and then choose "Edit routes".
   10. In the "Edit routes" dialog box, choose "Add another route".
   11. In the "Destination" field, enter "0.0.0.0/0" to specify that this route applies to all internet-bound traffic.
-  12. In the "Target" field, choose "Nat Gateway", and then select the NAT gateway that you created in step 4.
+  12. In the "Target" field, choose "Nat Gateway", and then select the NAT gateway that you created in step poin 4.
   13. Choose "Save routes".

 You have now created a NAT gateway in the second Availability Zone and configured the network to send internet-bound traffic from instances in Private Subnet 2 to the NAT gateway.